jp2425/BingoApp/Readme.md

 ## The app

-This app provides two main functionalities:
+This app provides multiple endpoints:
 * An endpoint to present the last number drawn (`http://IP:PORT/last`).
 * An endpoint to show the history of numbers drawn (`http://IP:PORT/history`)
+* Endpoint to quickly insert numbers drawn (`http://IP:PORT/number`)
+* Endpoint to restore database backups (`http://IP:PORT/number_manual`)

-The server allows the operator to insert or delete numbers.
+The server allows the operator to insert or delete numbers via terminal, but it is not the recommended method.
 The information is stored in a local database (sqlite), to avoid data loss in case of application failure.
 The webpages served by the application also implement a reconnect mechanism to overcome possible network problems, which may lead to the connection loss between the clients/server.

 ## Configuration